top of page

 Navigating such situations requires sensitivity, clarity, and support.
 Below are key steps to consider:

-• If there is an immediate risk of harm, contact the emergency services by dialling 999 or attend your nearest Emergency Department.
+If you believe there is an immediate risk to their life, contact emergency services by calling 999 or take them to your nearest Emergency Department.
+You are not overreacting by doing this.

 Responding to Threats of Suicide: QPR Method

-If you’re faced with manipulative suicide threats, consider using the QPR (Question, Persuade, Refer) framework:
+If you’re faced with suicide crisis, consider using the QPR (Question, Persuade, Refer) framework:

 1. Question